The links below provide additional information to help assist our current and potential suppliers in working with our campus.

 The UC Public Bid site - CalUSource is a self-service portal to register, update supplier information, and participate in all UC campus bid opportunities.

-For additional details on how to navigate the CalUSource site and manage your events, please review the Supplier Quick Reference Guide located here.
+For additional details on how to navigate the CalUSource site and manage your events, please review the Supplier Quick Reference Guide.

 If you have questions about how to use the site and manage your events, please contact UC Procurement Services Support at email@example.com.

-To assist the University in preparing agreements for goods and/or services, Suppliers must provide a proposal / quote that thoroughly sets forth the scope of the services to be provided.
+To assist UC Berkeley in preparing agreements for goods and/or services, Suppliers must provide a proposal/quote that thoroughly sets forth the scope of the services to be provided.
 It should be a written proposal, dated, on supplier letterhead, that identifies the pricing, deliverables, and timeframe for the goods or services as defined in the SOW.
-Identify any exceptions or UC dependencies that are needed for the Supplier to perform the services.
-It should link fees charged to scheduled deliverables and timeframes.
+It should identify any exceptions or UC Berkeley dependencies that are needed for the Supplier to perform the services.
+It should tie fees charged to scheduled deliverables and timeframes.
 Hourly rates should be used only as a means of determining a fee.
 It should include the Supplier and UC contact information.

 Invoicing and Sales Tax